Spark Filmmakers Collaborative (SFC) envisions an open and loving society that recognizes and values the similarities and differences between us.

-Spark Filmmakers Collaborative inspires and supports voices of all abilities, ages, ethnicities, genders, sexual identities and income levels to share their visions and points of view via films and videos 5 minutes and under.
-SFC breaks down barriers to film production, as a passion or a career path, with low-cost and free educational, exhibition, and community-building opportunities.
+SFC inspires and supports marginalized voices of all abilities, ages, ethnicities, genders, sexual identities and income levels to self-represent through film/video by breaking down barriers to film/video production, as a passion or a career path, with low-cost and free educational, exhibition, resume and community-building opportunities.

 Spark Filmmakers Collaborative envisions an just and loving society based on the recognition of our similarities and appreciation for our differences.